mjordan/islandora_scg/README.md

 ![Islandora Sample Content Generator thumbnail for paged content](https://dl.dropboxusercontent.com/u/1015702/linked_to/islandora_scg/islandora_scg_sample_tn_paged.jpg)

-The images aren't meant to look good, they're meant to give you some objects to test your site, configure your search/browse, test permissions, etc.
+The images aren't meant to look good, they're intended to act as *lorem ipsum* content so you can test your site's configuration and behavior, or quickly populate an Islandora instance for training.
+Also, since the content is loaded using Islandora's standard batch tools, all the standard derivatives are created.

 ## Requirements

 * [Islandora Batch](https://github.com/Islandora/islandora_batch)
 * To ingest books, you will need [Islandora Book Batch](https://github.com/Islandora/islandora_book_batch)
 * To ingest newspaper issues, you will need [Islandora Newspaper Batch](https://github.com/mjordan/islandora_newspaper_batch)
-* To use the 'iscgd' command, you will need [Islandora Solr Search](https://github.com/Islandora/islandora_solr_search)
+* To purge objects using the 'iscgd' command, you will need [Islandora Solr Search](https://github.com/Islandora/islandora_solr_search)

-If you don't have Book Batch or Newspaper Batch installed and try to generate sample book or newspaper content, drush will tell you that you need to enable the relevant module and exit.
+If you don't have Book Batch or Newspaper Batch installed and try to generate sample book or newspaper content, or don't have Islandora Solr Search enabled and try to purge objects, drush will tell you that you need to enable the relevant module and exit.

-ImageMagick must be installed on the server, which is the case on most, if not all, Islandora servers.
+ImageMagick must be installed, which is the case on most, if not all, Islandora servers.

 ## Usage